 Christmas trees and wreaths can be placed in your yard debris cart (make sure to remove all decorations, metal frames, and non-organic material).
 If the tree does not fit inside your cart, you can leave it at the curb in place of your cart and we will pick it up at no charge.
 If the tree is over 5 feet tall, it must be cut in half.
 If you leave your tree at the curb in addition to your yard debris cart, you will incur an additional charge.

-The City of Beaverton has started a yard debris and food compost program, which means that in addition to the materials on the YES list below, you may be able to include food waste and other, additional items in your cart.
-The expanded program only applies if your home is within Beaverton city limits.
-It does not apply to your service if you have a “Beaverton” address but are located in unincorporated Washington County.
+The City of Beaverton and City of Hillsboro have a yard debris and food compost program, which means that in addition to the materials on the YES list below, you may be able to include food waste and other, additional items in your cart.
+The expanded program only applies if your home is within Beaverton or Hillsboro city limits.
+It does not apply to your service if you have a “Beaverton” or "Hillsboro" address but are located in unincorporated Washington County.
 If you’re unsure whether this expanded program covers your home, please contact us.
-Material collected from customers outside of Beaverton goes to different facilities for processing, and food is not allowed at those facilities.
+Material collected from customers outside of Beaverton and Hillsboro goes to different facilities for processing, and food is not allowed at those facilities.
 For a full list of acceptable materials in Beaverton click here.
 For a full list of acceptable materials in Hillsboro click here.